metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

 The implementation of translators is fairly straightforward.
 We determine if the Pandas edge map is directed, create a corresponding directed or undirected NetworkX graph, take the edges from the Pandas edge map, and insert corresponding edges into the NetworkX graph.

-The *translator* decorator allows the metagraph resolver to use this translator.
+The *translator* decorator allows the Metagraph resolver to use this translator.
 How the decorator are used will be explained in more detail in the :ref:`End-to-End Plugin Pathway<end_to_end_plugin_pathway>`.

-Since plugins are more useful when interoperating with other plugins rather than being used in isolation, it's useful to provide translators that translate to and from concrete types introduced in a new plugin with the rest of the metagraph plugin ecosystem.
+Since plugins are more useful when interoperating with other plugins rather than being used in isolation, it's useful to provide translators that translate to and from concrete types introduced in a new plugin with the rest of the Metagraph plugin ecosystem.

 When writing translators, it's infeasible to write a translator from a single concrete type to every other concrete type due to the explosive number of possible translation paths.
-Thus, it's recommended to at least (when possible) write translators to the core metagraph concrete types.
+Thus, it's recommended to at least (when possible) write translators to the core Metagraph concrete types.
 Since the core concrete types have many translators between them and since many plugins provide translators the core concrete types, the core concrete types act as a translation hub to the concrete types introduced in external plugins.